tamylaa/clodo-framework/docs/FRAMEWORK-ARCHITECTURE-ANALYSIS.md

 ## Framework Architecture Overview

-The LEGO Framework implements a sophisticated microservices architecture with three distinct layers:
+The CLODO Framework implements a sophisticated microservices architecture with three distinct layers:

 ### 🎯 **Core Framework Layer (src/) - User Imports**
 Published package components that downstream applications import directly.
-These are the "Lego bricks" that users snap together to build applications.
+These are the "Clodo bricks" that users snap together to build applications.

 ### 🎯 **CLI Tools Layer (bin/ - non-shared) - Development Interfaces**
 Command-line tools for development, administration, and deployment operations.
 These provide convenient interfaces for common tasks.